-An investment property shall be derecognised (eliminated from the statement of financial position) on disposal or when the investment property is permanently withdrawn from use and no future economic benefits are expected from its disposal.

-- The disposal of an investment property may be achieved by sale or by entering into a finance lease.
-In determining the date of disposal for investment property, an entity applies the criteria in LKAS 18 for recognising revenue from the sale of goods and considers the related guidance in the illustrative examples accompanying LKAS 18.
-LKAS 17 applies to a disposal effected by entering into a finance lease and to a sale and leaseback. - 68 If, in accordance with the recognition principle in paragraph 16, an entity recognises in the carrying amount of an asset the cost of a replacement for part of an investment property, it derecognises the carrying amount of the replaced part.
+- An investment property shall be derecognised (eliminated from the statement of financial position) on disposal or when the investment property is permanently withdrawn from use and no future economic benefits are expected from its disposal. - The disposal of an investment property may be achieved by sale or by entering into a finance lease.
+The date of disposal for investment property is the date the recipient obtains control of the investment property in accordance with the requirements for determining when a performance obligation is satisfied in SLFRS 15.
+SLFRS 16 applies to a disposal effected by entering into a finance lease and to a sale and leaseback. - If, in accordance with the recognition principle in paragraph 16, an entity recognises in the carrying amount of an asset the cost of a replacement for part of an investment property, it derecognises the carrying amount of the replaced part.
 For investment property accounted for using the cost model, a replaced part may not be a part that was depreciated separately.
 If it is not practicable for an entity to determine the carrying amount of the replaced part, it may use the cost of the replacement as an indication of what the cost of the replaced part was at the time it was acquired or constructed.
 Under the fair value model, the fair value of the investment property may already reflect that the part to be replaced has lost its value.
 In other cases it may be difficult to discern how much fair value should be reduced for the part being replaced.
-An alternative to reducing fair value for the replaced part, when it is not practical to do so, is to include the cost of the replacement in the carrying amount of the asset and then to reassess the fair value, as would be required for additions not involving replacement. - Gains or losses arising from the retirement or disposal of investment property shall be determined as the difference between the net disposal proceeds and the carrying amount of the asset and shall be recognised in profit or loss (unless LKAS 17 requires otherwise on a sale and leaseback) in the period of the retirement or disposal. - The consideration receivable on disposal of an investment property is recognised initially at fair value.
-In particular, if payment for an investment property is deferred, the consideration received is recognised initially at the cash price equivalent.
-The difference between the nominal amount of the consideration and the cash price equivalent is recognised as interest revenue in accordance with LKAS 18 using the effective interest method.
+An alternative to reducing fair value for the replaced part, when it is not practical to do so, is to include the cost of the replacement in the carrying amount of the asset and then to reassess the fair value, as would be required for additions not involving replacement.

-- An entity applies LKAS 37 or other Standards, as appropriate, to any liabilities that it retains after disposal of an investment property. - Compensation from third parties for investment property that was impaired, lost or given up shall be recognised in profit or loss when the compensation becomes receivable. - Impairments or losses of investment property, related claims for or payments of compensation from third parties and any subsequent purchase or construction of replacement assets are separate economic events and are accounted for separately as follows: - (a) impairments of investment property are recognised in accordance with LKAS 36: - (b) retirements or disposals of investment property are recognised in accordance with paragraphs 66-71 of this Standard; - (c) compensation from third parties for investment property that was impaired, lost or given up is recognised in profit or loss when it becomes receivable; and - (d) the cost of assets restored, purchased or constructed as replacements is determined in accordance with paragraphs 20-29 of this Standard
+- Gains or losses arising from the retirement or disposal of investment property shall be determined as the difference between the net disposal proceeds and the carrying amount of the asset and shall be recognised in profit or loss (unless SLFRS 16 requires otherwise on a sale and leaseback) in the period of the retirement or disposal. - The amount of consideration to be included in the gain or loss arising from the derecognition of an investment property is determined in accordance with the requirements for determining the transaction price in paragraphs 47-72 of SLFRS 15.
+Subsequent changes to the estimated amount of the consideration included in the gain or loss shall be accounted for in accordance with the requirements for changes in the transaction price in SLFRS 15. - An entity applies LKAS 37 or other Standards, as appropriate, to any liabilities that it retains after disposal of an investment property. - Compensation from third parties for investment property that was impaired, lost or given up shall be recognised in profit or loss when the compensation becomes receivable. - 73 Impairments or losses of investment property, related claims for or payments of compensation from third parties and any subsequent purchase or construction of replacement assets are separate economic events and are accounted for separately as follows: - (a) impairments of investment property are recognised in accordance with LKAS 36; - (b) retirements or disposals of investment property are recognised in accordance with paragraphs 66-71 of this Standard; - (c) compensation from third parties for investment property that was impaired, lost or given up is recognised in profit or loss when it becomes receivable; and - (d) the cost of assets restored, purchased or constructed as replacements is determined in accordance with paragraphs 20-29 of this Standard.